 th/ em/ ceiri dat. "with my own hand" - The dative is instrumental, expressing means; "with/by my own hand."

 ii] The summation of Paul's argument, v12-15.
 In v12-13 Paul notes those against his gospel of justification by faith.
-These law-bound believers have been pressuring his new Gentile converts to submit to the Mosaic law to maintain and/or progress their approval before God.
+These law-bound believers have been pressuring his new Gentile converts to submit to the Mosaic law to maintain and progress their standing before God.
 Yet, as Paul observes, these "members of the circumcision party" are unable to keep the law themselves, so what's the point?
 As far as Paul is concerned, they are motivated by fear, trying to prove their kosher credentials to their unbelieving Jewish friends by circumcising Gentile converts.

 oJsoi pro. "those" - as many as.
 Nominative subject of the verb "to will / want."
 These ones who want to make a good showing are obviously the same group as the ones being circumcised, v13.

-euposwphsai (euposwpew) aor. inf. "[want] to make a good impression / [want] to impress people" - to make a good showing.
+euposwphsai (euposwpew) aor. inf. "[want] to make a good impression / [want] to impress people" - [desire] to make a good showing.
 Hapax legomenon, once only use in the NT.
 The infinitive is complementary, completing the sense of "will [to make a good showing, show off and boast]."
 Paul seeks to expose the attitudes of the Judaizers.
 The real reason, says Paul, for their religious fervor, is not religious at all.
 They are simply afraid of the opposition of their fellow Jews.

 en sarki (sarx sarkoV) "outwardly" - in the flesh / by means of the flesh.
-The prepositional phrase is adverbial, modal, expressing the manner in which "will to make a good impression" is realized, or, as TNIV, instrumental, means.
+The prepositional phrase is adverbial, modal, expressing the manner in which "will to make a good impression" is realized, or, as NIV11, instrumental, means.
 It is possible that Paul is using "flesh" in an ethical sense, as he sometimes does, in which case it means the innate power that opposes and resists God, "the old man", "the body of sin", as opposed to "Spirit", the indwelling compelling of the Spirit of Christ that renews and aligns us to God.
-Yet, it is more likely that Paul is using "flesh" here of the mortal physical self, as opposed to "spiritual / inward", so "outwardly", NIV; "externally", Bruce; "they want to make a pleasing front to the world", Phillips.
+Yet, it is more likely that Paul is using "flesh" here for the mortal physical self, as opposed to "spiritual / inward", so "outwardly", NIV; "externally", Bruce; "they want to make a pleasing front to the world", Phillips.

-anagkazousin (anagkazw) pres. "trying to compel [you]" - compel, force [you].
+anagkazousin (anagkazw) pres. "trying to compel [you]" - [these] compel, force [you].
 The present tense is usually read here as conative, action that is attempted, so NIV.
 "Those people are telling you to get circumcised", CEV.

 peritemnesqai (peritemnw) pres. pas. inf. "to be circumcised" - The infinitive is complementary, completing the action of the verb "to compel."